wbolster/jsonlines/doc/index.rst

 * Flexible :py:class:`~jsonlines.Reader`

-  * wraps a file-like object
+  * wraps a file-like object or any other iterable yielding lines
   * can read lines directly via the :py:meth:`~jsonlines.Reader.read()` method
   * can be used as an iterator, either directly or via the